lipsia-fmri/lipsia/docs/cylarim/vcylarim.rst

  -metric   Metric image (required)
  -rim      Rim image (required)
  -radius   Cylinder radius in mm.
 Default: 2
- -equivol  Whether to apply quivolume correction [ true | false ].
+ -equivol  Whether to apply equivolume correction [ true | false ].
 Default: false -j        Number of processors to use, '0' to use all.
 Default: 0